cosmic-zip/maidz/README.md

 So, if you don't mind that OpenDNS will know every website you visit you might go ahead and conﬁgure DNScrypt:
 Download the current version.
 Then:
-$ sudo bunzip2 -cd dnscrypt-proxy-*.tar.bz2 | tar xvf -
+`$ sudo bunzip2 -cd dnscrypt-proxy-*.tar.bz2 | tar xvf -`

-$ cd dnscrypt-proxy-*
+`$ cd dnscrypt-proxy-*`

 Compile and install:

-$ sudo ./conﬁgure && make -j2 $ sudo make install
+`$ sudo ./conﬁgure && make -j4 `

+`$ sudo make install`

-Adjust -j2 with the number of cpu-cores you want to use for the compilation or have at your disposal.
+Adjust -j4 with the number of cpu-cores you want to use for the compilation or have at your disposal.
 Go and change your resolv.conf to use localhost:
-$ geany /etc/resolv.conf Modify to:
+`$ geany /etc/resolv.conf Modify to:
-nameserver 127.0.0.1
+nameserver 127.0.0.1`

 Run DNScrypt as daemon:

+`$ sudo dnscrypt-proxy --daemonize`
-$ sudo dnscrypt-proxy --daemonize According to the developer: jedisct1 wrote:
-DNSCrypt will chroot() to this user's home directory and drop root privileges for this user's uid as soon

-I have to admit that OpenDNS is really fast.
+According to the developer: jedisct1 wrote: DNSCrypt will chroot() to this user's home directory and drop root privileges for this user's uid as soon I have to admit that OpenDNS is really fast.
 What you could do is this: You could use OpenDNS for your "normal" browsing.

 When you start browsing for stuﬀ that you consider to be private for whatever reasons change your resolv.conf back to the trustworthy DNS-servers mentioned above - which you conveniently could keep as a backup ﬁle in the same folder.
 Yeah, that isn't slick, I know.
 If you come up with a better way to do this let me know.
 (As soon as I checked DNScrypt's function to use the same encryption for diﬀerent DNS-Servers I will make an update.)

 The next thing on our list is:

-Firefox/Iceweasel
+# Firefox/Iceweasel

+## Firefox-Sandbox: Sandfox

-== Firefox-Sandbox: Sandfox ==Sandfox is a neat little script provided by IgnorantGuru which runs ﬁrefox (and other applications) in a sandboxed environment which prevents ﬁrefox's access to crucial ﬁlesystem-areas in case it gets compromised.
+Sandfox is a neat little script provided by IgnorantGuru which runs ﬁrefox (and other applications) in a sandboxed environment which prevents ﬁrefox's access to crucial ﬁlesystem-areas in case it gets compromised.

 To install:

-$ sudo -s
+`$ sudo -s
 $ gpg --keyserver keys.gnupg.net --recv-keys 7977070A723C6CCB696C0B0227A5AC5A01937621
 $ gpg --check-sigs 0x01937621
 $ bash -c 'gpg --export -a 01937621 | apt-key add -'
 $ echo "deb [url]http://ignorantguru.github.com/debian/[/url] unstable main" >> /etc/apt/sources.list
 $ apt-get update
-$ apt-get install sandfox
+$ apt-get install sandfox`

 (Thanks to tradetaxfree) To run:
 $ sudo sandfox firefox